NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 ### Restore and performance requirements

 In PackageReference the restore gesture is everything.
 Given a project state, a restore generates the assets file and all the outputs as necessary.
-Additionally PackageReference based projects cannot build without an assets file, which means the restore operation is invoked very frequently, as frequently as build is if one is using `dotnet.exe` or `Visual Studio` with [automatic](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#packagerestore-section) or `On Build` restore enabled.
+PackageReference based projects cannot build without an assets file, which means the restore operation is invoked very frequently, as frequently as build is if one is using `dotnet.exe` or `Visual Studio` with [automatic](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#packagerestore-section) or `On Build` restore enabled.

 As a consequence restore needs to be as fast as possible.
 More specifically, a point of interest is what's often referred to as no-op restore.
+The original design for no-op is captured in [no-op restore](https://github.com/NuGet/Home/wiki/NuGet-Restore-No-Op).
+The no-op check is a per project check that ensures the input/outputs have not changed.
+No file writes will occur when the no-op check succeeds.

 ## Who are the customers